walmartlabs/concord-website/docs/plugins-v2/git.md

 the `createPr` action.
 The example below uses the pull request identifier `createResponse.prId`, that was returned from the `createPr` action above.
 `commitMessage` is a string that can be used to post custom merge commit messages.
-If omitted, a default message is used.
+If omitted, a default message is used. `mergeMethod` is optional string that can be used to specify merge method to use (possible values are `merge`, `squash` or `rebase`).

 ```yaml
 flows: